hoangtm-dev/linux_note/README.md

 # linux_note
---This marks the beginning of my journey in cybersecurity --"To outsmart a hacker, you need to think like one"
+This marks the beginning of my journey in cybersecurity "To outsmart a hacker, you need to think like one"